nizos/nizos.github.io/src/posts/optimizing-github-workflows-for-efficiency-and-sustainability.md

 ---
-title: 'Optimizing GitHub Workflows for Efficiency and Sustainability'
+title: Optimizing GitHub Workflows for Efficiency and Sustainability
+description: >-
-description: "Integrating automation into development workflows has become crucial in recent years.
+  Integrating automation into development workflows has become crucial in recent years.
 In this post, I'll share a few strategies I've found useful for making these workflows both more efficient and sustainable.
-We'll look into strategies such as canceling redundant jobs, setting appropriate workflow timeouts, optimizing caching techniques, and managing workflow triggers more effectively."
+We'll look into strategies such as canceling redundant jobs, setting appropriate workflow timeouts, optimizing caching techniques, and managing workflow triggers more effectively.
 date: 2024-06-12
-author: Nizar
-permalink: /{{ title | slugify }}/index.html
-cover: 'assets/wind-turbine.jpg'
+cover: /uploads/wind-turbine.jpg
-socialImage: '/assets/images/optimizing-github-workflows-for-efficiency-and-sustainability-social-image.jpg'
+coverAlt: Close-up of a modern wind turbine against a clear sky
-caption: 'Original photo by <a href="https://unsplash.com/@bfigas">Bruno Figueiredo</a> on <a href="https://unsplash.com/photos/white-windmill-during-day-KAXSflHqAl0">Unsplash</a>'
+caption: Original photo by <a href="https://unsplash.com/@bfigas">Bruno Figueiredo</a> on <a href="https://unsplash.com/photos/white-windmill-during-day-KAXSflHqAl0">Unsplash</a>
+socialImage: /uploads/wind-turbine-social-image.jpg
 tags: [ci, automation, sustainability]
 ---